Earn Your Paralegal Certificate Online or On-Campus

 Position yourself for a successful legal career with UMass Lowell's 6-course paralegal certificate online.
 The Certificate in Paralegal Studies explores the role of paralegals in both the public and private sectors while learning a mix of legal theory and skills.
 Upon program completion, you will gain an understanding of legal concepts and vocabulary, the litigation process, the principles of jurisprudence and legal issues that influence modern business practices.
 You may complete this program through online and on-campus courses.

-All credits earned in this certificate may be applied to the Bachelor of Science in Criminal Justice: Paralegal option or the Bachelor of Liberal Arts: Legal Studies Concentration.
+Unlike many of the paralegal programs offered at other universities, the online certificate at UMass Lowell is credit-bearing, which means courses completed through our program may apply toward the online Bachelor of Science in Criminal Justice: Paralegal option or the Bachelor of Liberal Arts: Legal Studies Concentration.

 One Success Leads to Another